shineef/LLMProfiling/README.md

-# Project Scripts Description
+# LLM Profiling and Fine-Tuning with Limited Neighbor Information for Node Classification on Text-Attributed Graphs

-This repository contains the script files for the ArxivLlama & ProductsLlama model in our paper.
+This repository contains the script files for the [ArxivLlama](https://huggingface.co/xinyifang/ArxivLlama) & [ProductsLlama](https://huggingface.co/xinyifang/ProductsLlama) model in our paper.
 Below are the instructions for those files:

 ### Get the data